Ipswich: 01473 226231

 You must remember that it is a powerful legal document.
 At Smith & Co solicitors, we have experience of preparing them to safeguard you from making errors that may make life difficult for your attorney in the future.

-Registering the document can take up to 3 months and there is a cost for each LPA.
+Registering the document can take up to three months and there is a cost for each LPA.

 You can choose anyone you want to be your attorney as long as they are over 18.
 For a Property and Financial Affairs LPA, however, the person you choose cannot be bankrupt.
 It’s important to think carefully about who to appoint.
 Think about who knows you well and who you trust to make these decisions for you, and also whether the person is reliable and has the skills to carry out the role.